ChrisSidebotham/chrissidebotham.github.io/_posts/2021-02-11-Azure-Naming-Conventions.md

 When you first start building resources its easy to get your logic wrong and get stuck into a naming policy that does not make any sense to an outsider. firstly, I like to find a base identifier, this can be anything that will be uniform across your resources to identify your tenancy, subscription or customer.
 For example, if we have a subscription called 'Contoso Development' our base identifier could be `CD` or `CDEV`.
 I prefer to keep the base identifier as short as possible, but you do want to make sure it is descriptive.

 Next, you need to decide how you will structure your logic, this is a topic that has been known to cause many heated debates so lets try and avoid that!
-Personally, I like to structure my naming logic to be descriptive to outsiders and easy to navigate when veiwing all resources.
+Personally, I like to structure my naming logic to be descriptive to outsiders and easy to navigate when viewing all resources.
 Whichever structure you pick I believe it's important to include the following Identifiers where possible:

 {:style="th"}
 |    Service          | Limitation        |